 The section from Whakahoro to John Coull is not just very picturesque, it is also an incredibly calm section of the river.

-At points we chose to stop paddling entirely, drifting in complete silence and taking in our surroundings.
+At points we chose to stop paddling entirely, drifting in complete silence and taking in our surroundings in the national park.

 If you’ve had rain there will be plenty of waterfalls on this stretch.